HomeDirectoriesWhy Your Business Needs to Be Listed

 Did you know?
 Businesses with complete and accurate listings across major directories see an average 23% increase in search visibility within the first three months.

 The citation flow from reputable directories acts like a vote of confidence.
 Each listing is essentially another website vouching for your existence and legitimacy.
-It’s not quite the same as a backlink, but it’s close enough that SEO professionals have coined the term “citation building” as a core local SEO strategy.
+It’s not quite the same as a backlink, but it’s close enough that SEO professionals coined the term “citation building” as a core local SEO strategy.

-Local SEO Performance Metrics
+Local SEO performance metrics

 These aren’t theoretical improvements.
 These numbers come from actual businesses that invested time in getting their listings sorted.
-The direction requests metric is particularly telling – that’s people actively trying to visit your physical location.
+The direction requests metric is particularly telling: that’s people actively trying to visit your physical location.

 Mobile searches with “near me” have increased by 500% in the past three years.
-Every single one of those searches relies on business listing data.
+Every one of those searches relies on business listing data.
 When someone’s standing on a street corner searching for “coffee near me,” they’re not typing in URLs or browsing websites.
 They’re looking at a map with pins, and those pins come from business listings.

 Quick Tip: Check your business appearance on different devices.
 Search for your business on a desktop, then on a mobile phone, then ask a voice assistant.
 You might be shocked at the inconsistencies you find.